EtCon: Edit-then-Consolidate for Reliable Knowledge Editing: Experiments

-\textbf{Implementation Details.} We conduct experiments using EasyEdit \cite{xu2025easyedit2} for evaluating various baselines, and employ the lm-evaluation-harness for assessing general capabilities.
+\textbf{Implementation Details.} We conduct experiments using EasyEdit \cite{xu2025easyedit2} for evaluating various baselines, and employ the lm-evaluation-harness~\cite{eval-harness} for assessing general capabilities.
 TPSFT is implemented through PSFT~\cite{zhu2025proximal} for edit stage, while GRPO is built upon the EasyR1~\cite{zheng2025easyr1} for the consolidation stage.
-The specific hyperparameters are shown in Appendix \ref{e_detail}.
+More details are in Appendix~\ref{e_detail}.

-\textbf{Evaluation Metrics.} We evaluate our method along two principal axes: \textbf{editing performance} and \textbf{general capability preservation}.
+\textbf{Evaluation Metrics.} We evaluate our method along two principal axes: editing performance and pre-trained capability preservation.
 To assess editing performance, we employ the LLM-as-judge framework from~\cite{yang2025mirage,gao2024framework,gu2024survey,wang2024lift}, which mitigates the overestimation issue inherent in token-based metrics.
-In this framework, we leverage GPT-4.1 for a binary (correct/incorrect) evaluation of the model's edited outputs to measure three key aspects: \textbf{Reliability} (edit success), \textbf{Generalization} (effectiveness on related inputs), and \textbf{Locality} (impact on unrelated inputs).
-To ensure that the editing process does not compromise the model's broader abilities, we further evaluate its general capability preservation.
-To this end, we report \textbf{Accuracy} on the classification benchmarks C-Eval and LogiQA, alongside \textbf{Exact Match (EM)} and \textbf{F1 scores} for the question-answering datasets CoQA, DROP, and SQuAD 2.0.
-Details of real-world evaluation is in Appendix \ref{eva}
+Note that while GRPO training uses efficient rule-based rewards (\S\ref{subsec:consolidation}), evaluation employs GPT-4.1 for semantic assessment to ensure rigor.
+Specifically, we conduct a binary (correct/incorrect) evaluation of the model's edited outputs.
+For ZsRE, COUNTERFACT, and QAEdit, we measure Reliability (edit success), Generalization (effectiveness on related inputs), and Locality (impact on unrelated inputs).
+For MQuAKE-CF-v2, we report Edit-wise accuracy and Multi-hop accuracy.
+We report pretrained capability on C-Eval and LogiQA, and Exact Match (EM) and F1 on CoQA, DROP, and SQuAD 2.0.
+Real-world evaluation details are provided in Appendix~\ref{eva}.